Terabuck/osimis-webviewer-plugin/README.md

   // to "true" only in the case of high HTTP loads.
   "KeepAlive" : false,

+  "Plugins" : [
+    // Uncomment one of the following lines according to your platform.
+    // Update the path to the DLL on your system.
+The path is relative to the working folder
+    // Orthanc will start from.
+If you are unsure what the working folder is,
+    // use and absolute path

+    // "C:\\Program Files (x86)\\Orthanc\\Orthanc Server 1.1.0\\OsimisWebViewer.dll" // for Windows
+    // "libOsimisWebViewer.so" // for Linux
+    // "libOsimisWebViewer.dylib" // for OSX
+  ],

   /**
    * Osimis WebViewer Configuration
    **/